 Investing in talent

 VU Amsterdam invests in talent.
 The quality of our researchers can make or break our excellent research record.
-VU Amsterdam has therefore established three special honours to stimulate top research and reward its finest researchers.
-The University Research Chair is an exclusive five-year professorial appointment for researchers with the potential to lead their research field.
+VU Amsterdam has therefore established special honour to stimulate top research and reward its finest researchers.
 The University Research Fellow challenges top researchers to select a personal Fellow from among their students each year.
 This Fellow will assist his mentor with research and teaching duties.
-Finally, University Professor is the highest university accolade, which is only given to outstanding, excellent researchers.
-VU Amsterdam currently has three university professors.

 The support scheme of VU Amsterdam is designed to help promising researchers submit research proposals to the Netherlands Organization for Scientific Research Innovative Research Incentives Scheme and ERC Ideas programme.